 To learn more about how to check your sump pump, watch the video below.

-Be sure to regularly check your sump pump and discharge piping in the winter to ensure that they are working properly.
+Be sure to regularly to ensure that they are working properly.

 Water draining from sump pumps can cause ice buildup on sidewalks and streets creating hazards.
 Ensure that your sump pump is not causing ice buildup.
 Also, be a good neighbour and ensure that your sump pump does not cause icing on a neighbour's property.

 Piping should also be sloped so that water drains out and does not sit inside and freeze the pipe.
 A frozen line could damage your sump pump.

 The transition from winter to spring and the fluctuating temperatures create thaw and refreeze cycles causing your sump pump to discharge more often.
 Check your sump pump each spring.